rse/vingester/README.md

   but does not require a large or even spare monitor (all browser windows even can overlap).

+- **Adaptive Framerate**:

+  For the "headless" NDI mode, **Vingester** supports a tally light based adaptive framerate adjustment.
+When enabled, the framerate is reduced to 1 fps if the video stream is not received by any peer, reduced to 1/3 of the target framerate if the video stream is received by any peer and set to the target framerate if the video stream is part of the preview or program at any receiving peer.

 These performance aspects all together mean, you should use only one of the following modes of operation in practice: